visit-dav/visit/src/doc/tutorials/RemoteUsage.rst

 *Host profiles* window.

 1. Select *Options->Host profiles...* to bring up the *Host profiles* window.
-2. If the list of *Hosts* is blank or doesn't contain the host of interest, you will need proceed with steps 4 - 8.
+2. If the list of *Hosts* is blank or doesn't contain the host of interest, you will need proceed with steps 4 - 10.
 3. Click the *Dismiss* button.
-4. Select *Options->Host profiles and configuration setup...* to bring up the *Setup Host Profiles and Configuration*.
+4. Select *Options->Host profiles and configuration setup...* to bring up the *Setup Host Profiles and Configuration* window.

 .. figure:: images/Remote-ClientServer1.png